-Ketamine therapy is a new, promising, FDA approved current in the treatment of mental disorders, behavioral problems, and pain syndromes.
-A decade and a half ago first reports in the scientific literature appears that intravenous delivery of sub-anaesthetic doses of ketamine has a therapeutic effect in curing depression.
+Ketamine therapy is a new, promising, FDA approved method of treatment of mental disorders, behavioral problems, and pain syndromes.
+A decade and a half ago first reports in the scientific literature appeared that intravenous delivery of sub-anaesthetic doses of ketamine has a therapeutic effect in curing depression.
 Even a single injection of this drug produces a significant and rapid antidepressant effect on patients with persistent depression not amenable to other drugs.

 Following the use in depression, scientific evidence has emerged about the effectiveness of ketamine for treatment of increased anxiety, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), burnout as a form of chronic stress, and long-term pain syndromes (often having psychosomatic origin), such as migraine, fibromyalgia, rheumatoid arthritis, irritable bowel syndrome and others.

 It is especially important that during treatment patients whose intellectual activity and ability to learn from mental disorders and pain are often reduced, become more susceptible to psychotherapy.
 An important period arises when it becomes possible to work effectively with the patient to achieve long-term remission.
 By varying the ketamine dosage, we can achieve a psychedelic state of consciousness with an expanded spatio-temporal perception resulting in a deep transpersonal and transformational effect.
 This leads to changes in the patient’s system of values, and to sustainable and positive psychological changes.